chriskirknielsen/2020/src/en/pages/about.md

 ## Hobbies

-Like many other humans, listening to music is a big part of my life, mainly rock, metal, and synthwave — I'm infatuated with '80s aesthetics.
+Like many other humans, listening to music is a big part of my life, mainly rock, metal, electronica, and everything in between — I'm infatuated with '80s aesthetics.
 Something about synthesizers really appeals to me — maybe the neon colours just seep straight into my soul.

-I also <del>appreciate</del> <ins>used to appreciate</ins> a nice book & playlist combo during my hour-long commute in **New York City**, but **I'm originally from Lyon, France**, with immigrant parents from Denmark.
-I moved to the Big Apple to be with my wonderful wife Ilona — a nice reason to change continents!
+If you like some fantasy or science-fiction books, let me know because I love that stuff.
+I'm also very much into movies and TV shows, not too picky on the type there but horror is not my cup of tea — as long as it is in the original language.

+**I'm originally from Lyon, France**, with immigrant parents from Denmark, and I spent some time in Australia growing up.
 As a result, I speak English, French and Danish fluently.
 I also learned some Italian, can read the Cyrillic alphabet, and would like to get back into Japanese.
 I love languages, if you couldn't tell, and wouldn't mind learning more!

 ## Sure, I'm a professional

-If you want to learn more about my skills, I don't have a formal résumé here, but you can take a peek at [my LinkedIn profile](https://www.linkedin.com/in/chriskirknielsen/) (I'm not looking for new opportunities).
+If you want to learn more about my skills, I don't have a formal résumé here, but you can take a peek at [my LinkedIn profile](https://www.linkedin.com/in/chriskirknielsen/) (I am **not** looking for new opportunities).
 I can program in HTML, CSS, JavaScript, PHP, and MySQL, I love the JAMstack for static sites, like Eleventy or Hugo, but I'm also very comfortable with WordPress.
 The Adobe Creative Suite (<abbr title="Photoshop">Ps</abbr>, <abbr title="Illustrator">Ai</abbr>, <abbr title="InDesign">Id</abbr>, <abbr title="After Effects">Ae</abbr>, <abbr title="Premiere Pro">Pr</abbr>) is dear to me, as well as Sketch and Cinema 4D.
 I'm a French/Danish dual-citizen, and US "Green Card" holder — what a process that is!

 ## Find me on the web